As an Amazon Associate I earn from qualifying purchases.

 - Scooters can fold up and go just about anywhere.
 Under your desk?
 Of course.
 Next to your chair in the lecture?
 Yes.
 Strapped to your backpack?
-Why not!
+Why not?!
 Just try that with a bike…

-- Great exercise!
+- They’re great exercise!
 Having a scooter still allows you to get all the benefits of exercise while avoiding many of the drawbacks.
 Scooters are easier on the joints than jogging (not to mention more fun) and have the added bonus that you can keep up with your kids when they’re biking or scootering themselves!

 Convinced that you need a scooter yet?
-I better be careful, I might just convince myself to buy another one… But since we’ve established how valuable they are, let’s talk about some options!
+I better be careful, I might just convince myself to buy another one…but since we’ve established how valuable they are, let’s talk about some options!

 The Best All-Around Kick Scooter For Adults

 It has the biggest wheels.
-This gives it the smoothest ride of all the scooters we tested (except the Schwinn which doesn’t really count…)
+This gives it the smoothest ride of all the scooters we tested (except the Schwinn, which doesn’t really count…)

 Large deck size.
-Unless you have goliath-feet, you’ll have no problem fitting them on this deck.
+Unless you have goliath feet, you’ll have no problem fitting them on this deck.

 5 height adjustments.
 Most of the other scooters we looked at had only 3 height adjustments for the handlebars.
-If you have 3 adjustments you could probably find a usable one, but 5 gives you a much better chance to find a well-fitting and comfortable option.
+If you have 3 adjustments you can probably find a usable one, but 5 gives you a much better chance to find a well-fitting and comfortable option.

-Give the great price, excellent features, customer reviews, and overall awesomeness, this is the scooter you want!
+Given the great price, excellent features, customer reviews, and overall awesomeness, this is the scooter you want!